BYLAWS OF THE ASSOCIATION INTERNATIONAL SOCIETY OF LIMB SALVAGE (ISOLS)

 disciplines;

-d) promoting cooperation among persons interested in limb salvage and promoting exchange of
+4. d) promoting cooperation among persons interested in limb salvage and promoting exchange of information among them;

-e) prompting relationships with related fields of medicine and other professional and scientific
+5. e) prompting relationships with related fields of medicine and other professional and scientific associations;

 1) There shall be three membership classifications as set forth below.